Haditha Dam: A “Violence of Action” Excerpt

 “Matthews!”
 Someone yelled from behind, “Let’s go!
 Get on the fucking vehicle!”

-This first appeared in The Havok Journal October 13, 2014.
+This first appeared in The Havok Journal on October 13, 2014.